 Status and distribution in Luxembourg

-There is no documented occurrence of Aedes albopictus (Skuse, 1895) in Luxembourg yet (MNHNL, iNaturalist & GBIF 2020).
+There is no documented occurrence of Aedes albopictus (Skuse, 1895) in Luxembourg yet (MNHNL, iNaturalist & GBIF 2021).
 The species has established itself in Alsace (France) and in Oestrich-Winkel near Mainz (Germany), about 150 km from the borders of Luxembourg.
 The species is regularly introduced into our neighbouring regions (Belgium and Holland, Lorraine, Rhineland-Palatinate) but is not yet established there thanks to monitoring and treatment of sites.
-An egg clutch was observed in August 2018 on a motorway rest area near Arlon (Belgium) and we estimate that the species could arrive in Luxembourg around 2019-2020.
+An egg clutch was observed in August 2018 on a motorway rest area near Arlon (Belgium).
+Immediate site treatment prevented the development of a local population.

 In 2016, the National Natural History Museum carried out a survey on mosquito species in Luxembourg.
 In July and August, ten mosquito traps were installed in different locations throughout the country.
 The BG-Sentinel 2 traps from the company Biogents were run for 24 hours once every week until the end of October.
 The catch was preserved in deep freezers and transferred to the Museum for identification.
 The catch was identified by mosquito specialist Dr. Francis Schaffner, University of Zurich.
 No invasive species were found among the caught specimens (Ries et al. 2019).